jmsdnns/jmsdnns.com/content/quotes/index.md

 created_at: July 31, 2016
 ---

+# Quotes

-Quotes are a great way to gain insight into the minds of others.
-So much personality packed into the tight confines of a sentence or two.
-Below are some of my favorites.
+These are some of my favorite quotes.
+So much personality packed into the tight confines of a sentence or two!

 _"Argue for your limitations, and sure enough, they're yours."_
 - **Richard Bach**